-Date launched the franchise: December 2012
+Date franchise launched: December 2012

 Tell us a bit about yourself and what you were doing prior to buying a franchise business?

-Having qualified as a chartered Management Accountant, I had worked in industry at Finance director level for a number of years, in sectors such as property, garments, fabric and food & drink.
+Having qualified as a chartered Management Accountant, I had worked in industry at Finance Director level for a number of years, in sectors such as property, garments, fabric and food & drink.

 Why did you go down the franchise route?
 And why did you choose your franchise?

 Buying into a franchise normally means you are following an established successful pattern.
 TaxAssist Accountants suited my background and experience.
 They were the most professional franchise I looked at in the accounting sector.